Frequently Asked Questions

 The puppies are picked up and held in different positions everyday, exposed to different walking surfaces and a rotation of different play toys.
-When in the garden the puppies will interact with my adult dogs, explore the garden; hear planes, lawn mowers, neighbours and the general outdoor noises.
+When in the garden the puppies will interact with my adult dogs, explore the garden; hear planes, neighbours and general outdoor noises.

-Puppies are encouraged in toilet training early on and will be exposed to as much as possible to allow them to cope with the transition to your home and to develop their steady, companionable, resilient temperaments.
+Puppies are encouraged in toilet training early on and will be exposed too as much as possible to allow them to cope with the transition to your home and to develop their steady, companionable, resilient temperaments.

 In basic terms I will be there at any time of the day or night if there is a worry or a question, I will additionally assist by taking back the puppy, or grown dog at any time in his/her life should there be a change in family circumstance and the dogs needs cannot be met anymore.

 I put in the effort raising the best and healthiest puppies I can and I expect my pups to have the best future.